gitkraken/gitlens-docs/gitlens/gitlens-start-here.md

 <a class="button button--basic" href="https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens" target="_blank">Install GitLens</a>

+Or [start a GitLens Pro trial](https://gitkraken.dev/register?product=gitlens&source=marketing_page&redirect_uri=vscode%3A%2F%2Feamodio.gitlens%2Flogin&flow=gitlens_web) by creating an account.
+No credit card required.
+You will be redirected to VS Code upon account completion.

+***

+## Start Here

 GitLens simply helps you better understand code.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to gain further insights as to how and why the code evolved.
 Effortlessly explore the history and evolution of a codebase.

-[Sign up and try GitLens for free](https://gitkraken.dev/register?product=gitlens&source=marketing_page&redirect_uri=vscode%3A%2F%2Feamodio.gitlens%2Flogin&flow=gitlens_web)!
-No credit card required.

-***

-## Start Here

 There are a variety of features in GitLens - below are the three most popular workflows users are leveraging to improve their developer productivity: